KaijuML/microtorch/README.md

-# minitorch
+# microtorch

-Miniversion of Pytorch for practice purposes.
+Microversion of Pytorch for practice purposes.

 A lot of the code for the autograd portion of this repo comes from [autograd](https://github.com/joelgrus/autograd), written by Joel Gruss.

-I have added a number of functionalities: Modules, Optimizers, etc. Also, I feel like things are better organised here!
+I have added a number of functionalities: Modules, Optimizers, etc.

 # Usage